 A person being baptized in the Catholic Church is expected to dress in white to symbolize purity of faith and the cleansing power of Baptism.
 The white garment symbolizes the white garments Jesus wore when he was placed in the tomb after his death on Good Friday.
 An infant may wear a baptismal gown handed down for generations; an adult typically puts on a full-length white gown known as an alb.

-Baptisms here at St. Catherine of Genoa Roman Catholic Church takes place on the third Sunday of the month, during the 11:00 AM parish Mass.
+The Sacrament of Baptism takes place here at St. Catherine of Genoa Roman Catholic Church on the third Saturday of the month, at 2:30 PM.
 Please call the rectory 718-282-7162 to have your child baptized.